mrprajesh/rajzsite/content/pages/about.md

 I am advised by [Prof.N.S.Narayanaswamy][3] and [Prof. Rupesh Nasre][6].
 My research areas are GPU/Parallel Computing, High-performance Computing and Graph Analytics.
 I get excited about every aspect of parallelizing graph algorithms/problems on GPUs.
+As an open-source advocate, all our source codes are public to encourage the reproducibility of our experiments.

+As I have an innate tendency to tinker and fix things, it adds more value to our time-bound projects to quickly resolve infrastructure issues and focus on research.
+I always document my technical endeavours on [my blog](https://mrprajesh.co.in/blog) for later reference, which is helpful for other members of our group and me.

 <!--
 Since I work at the intersection of both theory and practice,